Government of San Diego County, California: Political parties

 Per California state law, each political party recognized by the State of California has the right to form a central committee in each county; the central committee functions as a unit of the state political party.
 The composition of the central committee is determined by the bylaws of each county party as allowed by state law.

 Major party central committees include the San Diego County Democratic Party Central Committee and the Republican Party of San Diego County Central Committee.
 Other party organizations include the San Diego Libertarian Party, the San Diego County Peace and Freedom Party, and the Green Party of San Diego County.

 For the San Diego County Democratic Party Central Committee and the Republican Party of San Diego County Central Committee, six elected members from each California State Assembly district contained within San Diego County are chosen by registered party voters during the primary election in even-numbered years.
 If the number of candidates nominated for election does not exceed the number of candidates to be elected, the candidates are not listed on the ballots, but are instead declared elected by the Board of Supervisors.
 Democratic central committee members may include party officials, elected officials, recent candidates, appointed members, and elected members.
 The Republican central committee consists of the elected members, plus appointed members and Republican elected office holders as ex-officio members, not to exceed a total of 75 members.

+Elections

+Elections for federal, state, and local offices are administered by California's counties, including by the San Diego County Registrar of Voters.
+Local elections receive less attention than state or national elections but are also important.

+Voter turnout refers to the percentage of voters who actually participated in an election.
+It is a measure of civic participation which determines the health of an electoral process.
+Voter turnout is built on three main ideas: Turnout signals the strength of democracy, registration rules shape turnout, and competitive elections boost participation.
+It is usually calculated as a ratio.
+The numerator is the number of votes that are cast in an election and the denominator can be various options.
+The first variable can be the voting age population which accounts for anyone that is over the legal voting age (18).
+The second can be the voting eligible population which accounts for all citizens eligible to vote.
+The third option can be registered voters, which accounts for all voters that have registered to vote.

+Voter turnout in San Diego County

+2024 Presidential general election

+The 2024 United States presidential election was held on November 5, 2024.
+The candidates were Republican Donald Trump and Democrat Kamala Harris.
+The voter turnout in San Diego County was 75.8% according to the official election results from the San Diego Registrar of Voters.